ITU-AI-ML-in-5G-Challenge/Digital_Twins_Repo/ctr_deployment/README.md

 $ sudo apt install -y python3-venv python3-wheel python-wheel-common
 ```
 ## Installation and Quickstart
-The orchestration tool is available on PyPI as a package named [opera].
-Apart from the latest [PyPI production] version, you can also find the latest opera [PyPI development] version, which
-includes pre-releases so that you will be able to test the latest features before they are officially released.

 The simplest way to test `opera` is to install it into Python virtual environment:

 ```console